-- Mount the remote file system containing the archives into the recipient Logger, by going to System > Storage > Remote File System (see how to set up Remote File Systems in "Storage" on page 529). - During the procedure, the recipient Logger loads the archives matching its own Storage Groups configuration, and will enforce its own rules, retention policies, and groups.
-If the recipient Logger already contains data and its own archives, new Storage Groups must be created to accommodate the imported archives.

-This is an important consideration, because the dates of imported archives may conflict with the dates of already existing archives (or of future ones), and the result might produce unexpected behaviors, such as:

-- Failure to create new archives for the dates of the imported archives - Failure to load archives due to retention age - Purging archives due to the retention policy
+- Mount the remote file system containing the archives into the recipient Logger, by going to System > Storage > Remote File System (see how to set up Remote File Systems in "Storage" on page 544). - 2.
+During the procedure, the recipient Logger loads the archives matching its own Storage Groups configuration, and will enforce its own rules, retention policies, and groups.
+If the recipient Logger already contains data and its own archives, new Storage Groups must be created to accommodate the imported archives. - This is an important consideration, because the dates of imported archives may conflict with the dates of already existing archives (or of future ones), and the result might produce unexpected behaviors, such as: - Failure to create new archives for the dates of the imported archives - Failure to load archives due to retention age - Purging archives due to the retention policy migrated archives in the recipient Logger (see the Storage Groups configuration in "Storage Groups" on page 451).

-Go to Configuration > Storage > Storage Groups to recreate the Storage Groups from the source Logger to ensure that the retention policies will permit loading the migrated archives in the recipient Logger (see the Storage Groups configuration in "Storage Groups" on page 440).
+Go to Configuration > Storage > Storage Groups to recreate the Storage Groups from the source Logger to ensure that the retention policies will permit loading the

-Go to Configuration > Storage > Archive Storage Settings and configure the settings for the recreated Storage Groups to point to the remote file system where the archives to be migrated are located.
+3. Go to Configuration > Storage > Archive Storage Settings and configure the settings for the recreated Storage Groups to point to the remote file system where the archives to be migrated are located.

 - 4. Use your admin credentials to open the Linux terminal and connect to the recipient Logger. - 5.
-The tool is included in the following path: /opt/arcsight/logger/bin/scripts/ and the relevant script is restoreArchive.sh - 6.
-Run the restoreArchive.sh script using this format: ./restoreArchive.sh \$INSTALL_DIR PATH \$ARCHIVE_MOUNT \$ARCHIVE_FOLDER \$IP_WHERE_ARCHIVES_COME_FROM Where:
+The tool is included in the following path: \$ARCSIGHT\HOME/bin/scripts/ and the relevant script is restoreArchive.sh